AaronMcKenney/ttt2-role_swap/README.md

-# ttt2-role_swap
+# ttt2-role_curs
-Adds the Swapper role to TTT2
+Adds the Cursed role to TTT2